Supporting Educators • Promoting Learning

 Learning to Play

-UK teachers will hopefully be familiar with A Common Approach 2002.
-It was developed, under the combined auspices of the FMS, NAME and the RCM, by a team of leading teachers (of which I was privileged to be a member) as a framework to guide instrumental teaching in our schools, was quickly adopted by Music Services across the UK, and has subsequently been widely used in teacher training and development.
+UK teachers may well be familiar with A Common Approach 2002, which was developed (under the combined auspices of the FMS, NAME and the RCM) by a team of leading teachers of which I had the privilege of being a member.
+It offers a framework to guide instrumental teaching, and was quickly adopted by Music Services across the UK and beyond.

-Here is The Piano Framework, which offers a guide to the areas of learning which can be holistically integrated to promote ‘broad and balanced programmes of study’:
+Here is The Piano Framework, which offers a guide to the areas of learning which can be holistically integrated to promote what A Common Approach calls ‘broad and balanced programmes of study’

 • listening to music with concentration in and out of lessons, building on their experiences;